Phillip Honenberger

 Book Reviews

-2019 Review of Maria Kronfelder, What’s Left of Human Nature?: A Post-Essentialist,
+2019 Review of Maria Kronfeldner, What’s Left of Human Nature?: A Post-Essentialist,

 Pluralist, and Interactive Account of a Contested Concept